BR-300 Industrial ROV 300m

 | Thruster replacement | Modular field-replaceable design |

-| Service kit | Propeller shroud, propeller, inner & outer magnetic couplings, motor, ESC |
+| Service kit | Propeller shroud, propeller, inner and outer magnetic couplings |

-| System architecture | Surface power architecture |
+| System power consumption | 1600 W |

-| Input requirement | 220–240V / 50 Hz (2–3 kW supply) |
+| Surface power input | 220–240V / 50 Hz, 2–3 kW supply |

 Surface Power Architecture

 BR-300 operates without onboard batteries.
 Power is supplied from the Surface Control Unit through the 400 m Kevlar-reinforced tether.
+The unit must be connected to a 220–240V / 50 Hz power source with 2–3 kW capacity.

 Automatic Stabilization Functions